Our wish-list for a queer honeymoon

 Learning to sea-kayak around Okinawa

-- With a more tropical climate, Okinawa is a bit of an outdoorsy paradise that offers trail-running, cycling, and coasteering.
-Sea-kayaking isn’t something I’ve ever done before, but it sounds like an amazing way to explore the coast of this part of the world.
+With a more tropical climate, Okinawa is a bit of an outdoorsy paradise that offers trail-running, cycling, and coasteering.
+Sea-kayaking isn’t something we’ve ever done before, but it sounds like an amazing way to explore the coast of this part of the world.
 How hard can it be?

-- There are some top-drawer accommodation options in this region — I really like Villa Bianca which is near Gambassi Terme, but you might want to go for something a bit more upmarket.
+There are some top-drawer accommodation options in this region – we really like Villa Bianca which is near Gambassi Terme, but you might want to go for something a bit more upmarket.

 Snorkelling through coral at Port Douglas

 Tropical paradise ticks a lot of people’s boxes when thinking about honeymoons, and Port Douglas on the north-east coast of Australia is pretty spectacular.

 You have the Great Barrier Reef, the Daintree Rainforest, and the kind of weather that just encourages you to lie around the pool drinking cocktails.

 We really like Thala Beach Lodge – a quiet eco lodge which is the perfect escape from the rest of the world.